Learn More About Jason Pontin

 Jason Pontin, internationally renowned futurist, journalist, and partner at DCVC, the world’s leading deep technology venture capital firm, has been educating audiences on how to successfully navigate technological and cultural changes for more than two decades.
 His influential TED Talk, “Can Technology Solve Our Big Problems?,” which has been viewed more than 1.6 million times, illustrates his optimism about what the world can be if we work collectively.
 He offers organizations a clear-eyed view of the opportunities and potential downsides of rapid technological changes in such areas as energy, life sciences, health, and computing, advocating for putting more decisions in the hands of people, not just the powerful.

 “Given the enormous appetite for innovation, I believe that within the next 10 years, we will see more rapid development to solve long-standing human problems than we saw during the personal computer era or the start of the biological revolution,” says Pontin, the former CEO and editor-in-chief of MIT Technology Review.
+“Even today, when someone tells me an important problem is impossible to solve, my response is, ‘Nothing is impossible until it’s been disproven.
+If a solution to a problem would have enormous value, tell me the killer experiments you’d run to prove or disprove your hypothesis.’”

 As the first investor in Totus Medicines and a founding board member of Menten.AI, Pontin funds companies that solve urgent global challenges in diverse areas ranging from health, to agriculture, to manufacturing.
 With his finger on the pulse of change, Pontin is excited about the possibilities ahead, but also cautious, stressing the importance of keeping equity, safety, and privacy in mind when developing and investing in new technologies.